Post on: December 4, 2019.

 The immune system is complex like a spider’s web.
 Yet, at each turn there are ways nutrients can support it.
 Vitamin C is such a nutrient.
 According to Health Canada these natural health products also have notable immune-supporting abilities: Astragulus membranaceus, bovine colostrum, Echinacea purpurea, fish oil, multivitamins, Panax quinquefolius L. and zinc.
 Another traditional medicine with anti-viral properties is Sambucus (elderberry extract).

 Time to hit the hay.
 Go get some sleep.
 According to a study published in August 2016, the amount of sleep we get influences our innate immune system and may be tied to inflammation in the body.
 Time for some shut-eye!

-Escape mucus and other disgusting aspects of being ill this winter with a strong immune system.
+Yes!
+You can escape drippy noses and mucus-filled coughs when your body is home to a strong immune system.
 Oh, and remember you’ll be better off if you frequently wash your hands!